TrainWeb.org Facebook Page

 The clouds parted just a moment to reveal a mountain on this normally cloudy raining day.

-The clouds are adding to the beauty of this trip.
+The clouds added to the beauty of this journey.

 The train crossed the straight Crawford Notch Trestle or Willey Brook Bridge, 240 feet long and 94 feet high.
 Originally built with both wooden and iron sections, the wooden part was replaced with iron and, after 1900, the iron section was replaced with steel.
 The bridge crosses Willey Brook which tumbles down between Mounts Willey and Willard.